-Mini-pupillages will involve court time, an opportunity to consider and then discuss papers with a barrister, a tour of Chambers and time completing an assessment.
-One of our junior barristers will provide you with informal feedback on your written assessment as an indication of the standard of written work we expect from our pupils and junior barristers.
+Mini-pupillages will involve virtual court time, an opportunity to consider and then discuss papers with a barrister, and time completing a written exercise.
+One of our junior barristers will provide you with informal feedback on your written exercise as an indication of the standard of written work we expect from our pupils and junior barristers.

 During your mini-pupillage, the clerks will assign you to one of our barristers who works in one of our main areas of specialisation.

-You must be in the final year of a law degree or have a confirmed place on a GDL conversion course to be eligible to apply for a mini-pupillage at Cornerstone Barristers.
+You must have completed the first two years of a law degree or have completed or have a confirmed place on a GDL conversion course to be eligible to apply for a mini-pupillage at Cornerstone Barristers.